 THE CHEESE SAUCE

 Some recipes for this type of cheese sauce call for weighing your vegetables.
 I haven’t found that is necessary.
 This recipe calls for three gold potatoes.
 This will be approximately four cups.
-It you are for some reason using extra small potatoes, just make sure you have a generous four cups.
+If you are using extra small potatoes, just make sure you measure and have a generous four cups.

 When the timer goes off, do a quick release.
 I usually use a long spatula or spoon to open the vent…because hot steam!
 Let the vegetables cool for a few minutes because they will be hot!
 You can fiddle with your pasta or the seasonings in the meantime.